November 21

 Now John was contacting me, an hour before my arrival, to say my cabin with the putt-putt view was double-booked.
 “Something happened when you cancelled your reservation,” John said.
 “Don’t worry.
 I’ve got three options.”

 Not that I’d seen it coming, but there were hints.
 Pelican Lake’s website could’ve used updating.
 Messages filtered through the hotels.com platform were odd.
-After an email confirmation in February, John messaged — Still coming? — once and again a month later, as if my intentions unreliable.
+After an email confirmation in February, John messaged — Still coming? — once and again, a month later, as if my intentions unreliable.
 I forwarded flight plans.
 I gave my credit card number over the phone, but was never charged.
 I had chalked it up to mom-and-pop lodges in northern Minnesota, old school reservation systems.
 Now I was suspecting for holidays, or whenever, he deliberately overbooked, bumping shorter stays, prioritizing weeklong renters.
 I still preferred to believe his reservation system buggy, or his lodge struggling financially, a cash cow.
 All along, I’d had my reservations.

 Then again, maybe John was right to be skeptical.
 As the trip neared, I had bouts with imposter syndrome: Is this trip really happening?
 What was I thinking?
 Do I have the skills?
 Experience?
 The tripod?
 The workshop encouraged all skill levels.
 Know the exposure triad — aperture, shutter speed, ISO — bring a manual.
 I made purchases: a 300mm-700mm telephoto lens, a remote control shutter release, backup battery and memory card.
 With each new purchase, more doubts: How does vibration reduction work?
-This new lens is heavy.
+This lens is heavy.
 I should have practiced more.

 I practiced outdoor in morning light on my sleepy, disinterested dog.